 Talk to local gardeners young and old about how they tend to their allotments.
 They hold a wealth of knowledge specific to your area.
 Pepper your local garden centre with questions, no question is a silly question.
 Also, don’t be afraid to make mistakes, experimentation is the fun part.

-I was inspired to learn about organic farming and grow your own veggies by watching Fergal Smith’s Growing Series.
+I was inspired to grow my own vegetables by watching Fergal Smith’s Growing Series.
 Coincidentally, some seasons and many ripe tomatoes later, Mossy Earth partnered with Fergal to create our Foraois reforestation project in Ireland.
 There is a treasure of videos, blogs, forums, and free online courses available on the internet about gardening, so get online and get inspired!

 Rewilding your garden / open space

 If you’d like to attract more wildlife to your garden or open space, check out our Rewild Your Garden guide.